Shiny Objects May Appear Brighter Than They AreJun 01, 2022

-As a coach and advisor to recruiting firms and founder of two successful firms, I've had the privilege of experiencing and witnessing success and failure many times.
+As a recruiting coach, advisor, and founder of two successful firms, I've had the privilege of experiencing and witnessing success and failure many times.
 In reality, fewer than 5% of firms grow beyond the 2-5 employee level.
 The reality of scaling recruiting is that it is difficult.
 One of the hallmarks of those that do scale is the commitment from the owners and leaders to bring their key strategic projects to completion.
 They still feel the pull of SOS but have learned to resist it.
 They know that the number of good ideas you have is of minimal importance.
 The number executed is what matters.
 An "average idea" that's brought to completion will improve your firm.
 A great idea that's not will drain your time, energy, and confidence.

 Take a moment and consider the following: